superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 = Did I need to register or sign up anywhere to use the Super Web Share plugin? =

-No, super web share is super easy to set up for anyone to create a native social sharing experience on their websites without any registrations.
+No, Super Web Share is super easy to set up.
+Anyone can create a native social sharing experience on their websites without any registrations.
 If the browser supports the Share API, it will magically prompt native sharing on the supported browsers.

 = Is SuperWebShare plugin GDPR Compliant? =